moneykit/yodlee-api-client/docs/UserApi.md

 Get User Details

-The get user details service is used to get the user profile information and the application <br>preferences set at the time of user registration.<br>
+The get user details service is used to get the user profile information and the application preferences set at the time of user registration.<br>

 ### Example
 ```python